jorjboi/jorjboi.github.io/_projects/animation_extractor.md

 Using an Alembic file in collision-simulations becomes very slow and computationally expensive.
 This project identifies pieces of geometry with the same transformation (translation + rotation) in an Alembic file and extracts that transformation to the object-level.
 Instead of dealing with a full complex deforming mesh, we have rigid bodies with simple transformations instead.
 This is much more efficient for collisions in DOPs (Houdini's engine for simulating rigid body interactions).

 ## Rigid Body Detection
 In the first step, I create a Houdini digital asset to procedurally divide an Alembic file into parts based on the transformations of the geometry.
 I do this by extracting the `packedfulltransform` matrix of each primitive, turning the orientation into a quaternion, and counting how many different orientations there are.

-I then assign a unique integer ID to groups which share the same quaternion orientation by generating a random int from the group orientation, and then normalizing the IDs in a loop.
+I then assign a unique integer ID to groups which share the same quaternion orientation.

 For instance, in this helicopter animation, the three components with distinct transformations are the main body, the main rotor, and the rear rotor.